disit/snap4city/NIFI-processors/enrich-data/README.md

 The behavior of the `EnrichData` processor can be described as following:
 1. Parse the incoming flow files content as JSON.
-2. Identify the `serviceUriPrefix` to use in order to retrieve the enrichment data (more on this later ...).
+2. Determine the location of the target resource and retrieve the enrichment data using the configure `Enrichment Source Client Service`.
-3. Perform an HTTP GET request to retrieve the enrichment data.
-4. Merge the flow file content with the enrichment data.
+4. Enrich the flow file content with the retrieved enrichment data.
 5. Produce the output flow file(s) according to the configured output format.

 For example, if the incoming flow file content is: